sjbober/WritingSamples/Arguments_and_Parameters_April2020.md

 ![Stack diagram for greeting execution](/images/argspar_stackdiagram.png)

 The variable *greeting* is assigned to the frame called __main__ because it was defined outside of any function.
-When the *say_hello* function is called, we can see that the local variable *name* is assigned to the value of string "Sarah", and the local variable *greeting* is assigned to the value "greetings Sarah!".
-These local variables do not have any effect on variables defined outside of its function, which explains why even after calling the function, the non-local variable *greeting* does not change.
+When the *say_hello* function is called, we can see that the local variable *name* is assigned to the value of the string "Sarah", and the local variable *greeting* is assigned to the value "greetings Sarah!".
+These local variables do not have any effect on variables defined outside of their function, which explains why even after calling the function, the non-local variable *greeting* does not change.

 ## Reference